eraofchaos/eraofchaos.github.io/units/Dwarf.md

  **Unit Soul:** [ Dwarf](/Items/unt_42/)

  **Unit description:** Dwarf Howl: Increases friendly unit's max health at the beginning of a battle.

+ **Unit second description :** Increases the whole unit's health and reduces the magical damage dealt to your units around it.

  **Recommend:** Increasing your troops' max health makes them stronger at resisting attack.